 Looking past the graffiti, though, there are a few interesting symbols one can spot in the faded paint.
 Some red images of a divine being riding a lion possibly depict the supreme god Khaldi.
-Notably, the art style resembles those of nearby kingdoms in Assyria and Mesopotamia.
+Notably, the art style resembles those of nearby kingdoms of Mesopotamia.

 Supposedly, the temple contained an altar for sacrifices, and there also would’ve been a large statue of Khaldi standing at its center.

 After stepping out back for a bit, I returned inside to explore the other precincts of the fortress.
 I encountered a few more cuneiform inscriptions, and even another room covered in blue paint.

 Some of the rooms with surprisingly intact walls are said to have been part of the royal palace.
 Though far away from the capital in Van, it’s likely that Urartian kings would occasionally reside here when embarking on new military campaigns further north.

 As one of the only visitors at the time, I took my time to walk around, exploring every room that I could.
 I came across old walls plastered with clay in addition to bases of old stone columns.
 Clearly, this would’ve been a thriving city within a city back in its day.

 Having seen it all, I walked back around the outer rim and looked out over the modern suburbs of Yerevan.
 The view mostly consisted of concrete, Soviet-era apartment complexes.
 But in a land so ancient, I can only imagine there are many more archaeological secrets waiting to be uncovered.

 The most straightforward way to get to Erebuni Fortress from central Yerevan is by taking a taxi or ridesharing app like Yandex of GG Taxi.
 The drive should take around 15-20 minutes.